biancadiaconu0120/BachelorThesis/README.md

 # SignEduAI: Sign Language Translation Application

 ## Overview
 The project is the practical part of the paper named: "SignEduAI: AN EDUCATIONAL MOBILE APPLICATION FOR SIGN LANGUAGE AND INTERPRETATION USING HAND POSE RECOGNITION".
 This project aims to develop a sign language translation application that uses the HandLandmarkNet model to recognize hand gestures and convert them into text and speech.
 The application also includes educational tools to help users learn sign language.
-The code for this project is available on GitHub: [https://github.com/biancadiaconu0120/BachelorThesis](https://github.com/biancadiaconu0120/BachelorThesis).
+The code for this project is available on [GitHub](https://github.com/biancadiaconu0120/BachelorThesis).

 ## Features